 PWSA | USA's Family Support team provides individuals diagnosed with Prader-Willi syndrome, their families, and care providers with critical information and resources on PWS.
 We also provide education to medical providers, schools, and professional care givers through ongoing training, toolkits and other valuable resources.
 We support the family from the NICU through all stages of the PWS journey.
-Bi-annually, with 2022 being a non-conference year, PWSA | USA hosts a national conference for families, providers, and the medical/scientific community.
+Bi-annually PWSA | USA hosts a national conference for families, providers, and the medical/scientific community.